remix-run/react-router/docs/API.md

 ###### `callback` signature
 `cb(err, component)`

+If you use promise instead of function call just `resolve` not `callback`!

 ```js
 <Route path="courses/:courseId" getComponent={(nextState, cb) => {
   // do asynchronous stuff to find the components